Benzhydrocodone: Effects

 Hydrocodone causes respiratory depression and miosis.
 Hydrocodone decreases gastrointestinal (GI) motility by increasing smooth muscle tone and decreasing propulsive contractions, which may result in constipation.

 Hydrocodone causes dilation of peripheral blood vessels, which can cause hypotension and syncope.
 Vasodilation coupled with histamine release can result in pruritus, sweating and flushing.

 Hydrocodone, like other opioids, stimulates the secretion of prolactin, growth hormone (GH), insulin and glucagon.
 Conversely, hydrocodone inhibits adrenocorticotropic hormone (ACTH), cortisol and luteinizing hormone (LH) secretion.
 Chronic hydrocodone use can lead to androgen deficiency, which may result in low libido, impotence, erectile dysfunction, amenorrhea or infertility.

 Hydrocodone use can suppress the immune system.

 Pharmacokinetics

 Bioequivalence studies have shown that benzhydrocodone/APAP is bioequivalent to other immediate-release hydrocodone combination products such as 7.5 mg hydrocodone/200 mg ibuprofen (Vicoprofen) and 7.5 mg hydrocodone/325 mg acetaminophen (Norco).

 Benzhydrocodone is metabolized to hydrocodone by intestinal enzymes.
 Hydrocodone can undergo O-demethylation via CYP2D6, N-demethylation via CYP3A4 and 6-keto reduction.
-O-methylation of hydrocodone produces hydromorphone, a potent opioid.
+O-demethylation of hydrocodone produces hydromorphone, a potent opioid.
 Acetaminophen is metabolized in the liver via glucuronide conjugation, sulfate conjugation or oxidation.
 The CYP450 dependent (CYP1A2, CYP2E1, and CYP3A4) oxidation pathway produces a reactive metabolite that conjugates with glutathione.
 The glutathione conjugate is then metabolized to cysteine and mercapturic acid conjugates.

 Hydrocodone is mainly excreted in the urine.
 The average half-life of hydrocodone is 4.5 hours.
 Acetaminophen metabolites are also eliminated in the urine.
 The average half-life of acetaminophen is 2 to 3 hours in adults.